Seahawks look to re-establish home-field and prime-time advantages they’ve been known for under Pete Carroll

 Since that time, the Seahawks are 106-48 at home, the second-best home record in the NFL behind only Green Bay’s 110-42-2.

-But not only have the Seahawks lost both home games to start this season — to Tennessee and the LA Rams — but three in a row dating back to last year’s playoffs (also against the Rams) and four of six since last December.
+But not only have the Seahawks lost both home games to start this season — to Tennessee and the L.A.
+Rams — but three in a row dating back to last year’s playoffs (also against the Rams) and four of six since last December.

-And oddly, while Seattle went 7-1 at home last year in the regular season when there were no fans at Lumen (7-2 including the playoffs), the Seahawks are just 4-7 in their last 11 games at home with fans.
+And oddly, while Seattle went 7-1 at home last year in the regular season when there were no fans at Lumen (7-2 including the playoffs), the Seahawks are just 4-7 in their past 11 games at home with fans.

 Those are all streaks that basically have to end Monday night when the Seahawks host the New Orleans Saints at 5:15 p.m. to keep much hope alive for this season.